aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 #### Debug Configuration

-Debug Configurations are JSON entries within the `.vscode/launch.json` file optionally located in each VS Code workspace.
-These are user managed, defining what programs can be debugged.
+Debug Configurations are JSON entries within the `.vscode/launch.json` file optionally located in the root of each VS Code workspace.
+These are user managed, and define what programs can be debugged.
 Presing F5 (or the Debug button) starts a Debugging session for the currently selected Debug Configuration.
-VS Code extensions can provide and implement Debug Configuration types in addition to those available in VS Code.
+VS Code extensions increase VS Code's debugging capablities by implementing Debug Configuration types.

 More information about VS Code Debugging can be found [in the VS Code Documentation](https://code.visualstudio.com/docs/editor/debugging).